Brainsware/bacon-site/Views/Articles/getting-started.markdown

 The bare minimum to get started with Bacon is PHP (>= 5.4.0) and composer.
 You can either install those from [php.net](http://php.net/) and [getcomposer.org](http://getcomposer.org/) respectively, or via your distribution.
 This tutorial will not go into details of how to do that.

-Once you have PHP and composer set up, you can create a skeleton project with the following:
+Once you have PHP and composer set up, you can create a skeleton project with the following composer command:

 ```
 % composer create-project brainsware/bacon-dist CatBlog